[(1) This section has effect for the interpretation of sections 137J and 137K.

 (4) References to the business of an authorised person include the business of—

-(a) any person in the same group as the authorised person, and
+(a) any person in the same group

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.